-Watch the replay of our virtual Town Hall to discuss the challenges faced by people identifying as disabled when accessing the outdoors.
+Watch the replay!
 Speakers included Michael Brower, an expert with Disability Rights New Jersey who shared information on the rights of people with disabilities and Eric Husta, Atlantic County’s Parks Director, who discussed the county’s approach to making parks like their Estell Manor County Park more accessible.
+Hear from people who identify as disabled and their caregivers as they speak about their experiences in the outdoors.

 Share your thoughts with us about the Town Hall and about the barriers you or the ones you love face when accessing parks and forests in New Jersey.
 Your feedback will improve future town hall listening sessions and will provide valuable information as we create an online mobile-friendly tool with information about existing facilities and opportunities.
 We will identify the improvements and new facilities that are needed and propose specific new projects in underserved communities.